-Kingdom Hearts III shows off its Big Hero 6 level
+Kingdom Hearts III shows off its Big Hero 6 level - VentureBeat

 Square Enix has shared a new trailer for its upcoming action role-playing game Kingdom Hearts III.
 The video shows off a level based on the Disney animated movie Big Hero 6.
 You can watch the trailer above.

 Fans have waited a long time for Kingdom Hearts III, which is finally coming out for PlayStation 4 and Xbox One on January 29.
 Kingdom Hearts II released back in 2005.
-It shipped over four million copies, but after its launch the franchise focused on non-numbered spinoff games and compilations.
+It shipped over four million copies, but after its launch, the franchise focused on spinoff games and compilations.

 We’ve known that Kingdom Hearts III would have a Big Hero 6 world, but now we get to see what it looks like.
 Characters from the movie, including Baymax and Hiro, join Sora, Donald, and Goofy in their battle against robed forces of darkness.
 We also get to see these characters inhabit San Fransokyo, the fictional hybrid of Tokyo and San Francisco that serves as the movie’s setting.